-- 16. indemnity period means the period starting from discovery of the cyber event until your computer systems are restored to their usual function, however, in total length, not exceeding the number of days set out in your schedule. - 17. insured means any person or entity entitled to cover under this policy. - 18.
-IT contractor means person contracted to provide, maintain, or manage information technology services or IT infrastructure - 19.
+- 22. IT contractor means a person contracted to provide, maintain, or manage information technology services or IT infrastructure. - 23.
 IT infrastructure means all of the hardware, firmware, software, and networks, owned by or leased to, rented to, or licensed to you insofar as they are required to develop, test, deliver, monitor, control, or support IT services you use in your business.
 The term IT infrastructure includes all of the information technology but not the associated people, processes, and documentation.
-IT infrastructure does not include operational technology. - 20. limit means the maximum amount set out in the schedule that we agree to pay for each insuring clause, extension, and optional cover, irrespective of the number of claim(s) you make under the policy. - 21. loss means any sums payable pursuant to judgements (including orders for costs made against you), settlements, awards and determinations including damages, regulatory and civil fines, and penalties where insurable, in respect of a claim or multimedia claim, and any costs as consequence of a mandatory notice from a regulatory authority as a consequence of the failure to secure information held by you.
+IT infrastructure does not include operational technology. - 24. limit means the maximum amount set out in the schedule that we agree to pay for each insuring clause, extension, and optional cover, irrespective of the number of claim(s) you make under the policy.
+The limit or sublimit for any Optional Cover is also set out in your schedule. - 25. loss means any sums payable pursuant to judgements (including orders for costs made against you), settlements, awards and determinations including damages, regulatory and civil fines, and penalties where insurable, in respect of a claim or multimedia claim, and any costs as consequence of a mandatory notice from a regulatory authority as a consequence of the failure to secure information held by you.